-It also could be made just for a simple weeknight meal.
+These pressure cooker green beans and potatoes also could be made just for a simple weeknight meal.
 Our kids love this dish, and it’s a great way to get some veggies in their bellies.
 It pairs perfectly with our Bottom of the Jar Chicken, Cornflake Ranch Chicken, or even our Asian Sticky Slow Cooker Ribs.

-Which Green Beans are Best?
+Which Green Beans Should I Buy?

 There are a lot of different kinds of green beans.
 Not all green beans are created equal!
 You want to buy haricot vert green beans.
 Pardon my French there!
 It is actually French for the long, slender green beans you can find in your produce section.

-It is pronounced “heir covair”, not “harry cot vert”.
+It is pronounced “heir covair,” not “harry cot vert.”
 Although I like to say “harry cot vert” in my brain because it sounds so dang funny!
 Say “heir covair” in your best French accent and you’ll be impressing all your dinner guests!

 When all is said and done, really any potato would get the job done here, but Yukon Gold potatoes are our favorite for this dish.
 They are smooth and soak in that yummy bacon flavor so well!
-They also have a very light and flaky skin which mean you don’t have to peel them.
+They also have a very light and flaky skin, which means you don’t have to peel them.
 If you don’t have Yukon Gold in the house, here is our ranking of which potatoes to use: